-There are more than 1,500 dairy farms throughout Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont.
+There are about 1,200 dairy farms throughout Connecticut, Massachusetts, New Hampshire, Rhode Island, Maine and Vermont.
 With those farms home to hundreds and thousands of cows, there are a lot of mouths to feed!

 That’s where local breweries come in.

-Vermont’s Otter Creek Brewery Company for example, sends its spent grains to area dairy farms.
+Vermont’s Otter Creek Brewery Company and New Hampshire’s Elm City Brewing Co. are two examples of breweries who send their spent grains to area dairy farms.
 Because cows are ruminants (four distinct compartments in the stomach to digest food), they are the ultimate recyclers!